-Private Schools.
-In 2009-10, there are presently 30 private schools within the boundaries of the Madison Metropolitan School District (with the exception of Immaculate Heart of Mary) serving 3,748 students in grades K-12.
+In 2009-10, there are presently 30 private schools within the boundaries of the Madison Metropolitan School District serving 3,748 students in grades K-12.
 Two-thirds of the schools are religious schools: 9 Catholic schools and 11 affiliated with other religions.
 Ten schools are non-sectarian.
 Catholic schools comprise one-third of private schools but enroll 64% of all students educated in local private schools.

 The schools are not very diverse.
-Eighty-three percent of students educated in private school are White, while just 3.6% are Black, 3.9% are Hispanic and 5.0% are Asian.
-Another 2.3% are mulit-racial.
+The chart on the following page shows that 83 percent of students educated in private school are White while just 3.6% are Black, 3.9% are Hispanic and 5.0% are Asian.
+Another 2.3% are multiracial.
 St. James is the most diverse of the private and Catholic schools, serving a student body that is 33% non-White.
-Operation Fresh Start, which provides an alternative education program for students who are not succeeding in the city's comprehensive high schools, serves 40 students of which 65% are racially and ethnically diverse.
+Operation Fresh Start, which provides an alternative education program for students who are not succeeding in the city's comprehensive high schools, serves 40 students of which 65% are students of color.